 NEET 2018 Exam Statistics

-The number of candidates who appeared for exam, number of registered applicants, division among categories and genders, and such statistics about NEET is regularly published post exam.
-Take a look at the figures of last year.
+The number of candidates who appeared for the exam, number of registered applicants, division among categories and genders and such statistics about NEET has regularly published post exam.
+Take a look at the figures for last year.

 A total of 13,26,725 candidates registered.